jluisgomezmontal/prueba-reservamos/README.md

 # Getting Started with Create React App
 # Simple App using the RESERVAMOS API to get the location of the cities in mexico and search the temp min and max of the next 7 days using the Open Weather API
+# You can see the APP here https://prueba-reservamos-byjlgm.netlify.app/
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts